MSDEVMTL/GlobalAzureBootcamp2018/Step5/README.md

 ![alt text](media/ASC%20Lab%202_10.png)

 8. You can now navigate to your VM and click on **Connect**.
-This iwll download an .rpd file.
+This will download an .rdp file.

 ![alt text](media/ASC%20Lab%202_11.png)